-To improve performance in Drupal, we recommend disabling the built-in cron system in Drupal and run cron on the server side instead.
-This will offload the website and may cause significant improvements to the TTFB (Time to first Byte).
+To improve performance in Drupal, we recommend disabling the built-in cron system in Drupal and running cron on the server side instead.
+This will offload the website and may cause significant improvements to the TTFB (Time to First Byte).

 settings.phpfile for your Drupal website and add the following line:

 - Setup cron in our Control Panel

 Go to the settings page for your website in our Control Panel.
 Enter the following in the field for time:

 This will make the cron job run once every 10 minutes.
 In the command field, enter this command:

 Note: you need to replace the root-parameter with the complete path to your folder and the uri-parameter with your domain name.
 You can find this in the site settings inside your Servebolt Control Panel.

 Click the “Add” button and the cron job will be saved.